Chitty Chitty Bang Bang: Airship

 Chitty Bang Bang was an airship built for the film.
 It was intended to represent the airship of Baron Bomburst of Vulgaria.
 Although fictional in inspiration, it was a fully functional flying airship.
 Vulgaria, and the airship, is drawn from Roald Dahl's screenplay for the film, rather than Ian Fleming's original book.

 Artistic impression of a 1904 Lebaudy airship.

 The semi-rigid airship, whose appearance was designed by Ken Adam, was an approximate replica of a 1904 Lebaudy airship.
 The envelope was symmetrical fore-and-aft and short and deep compared to typical rigid airships, with pointed ends above the centre of the envelope that gave it the distinctive Lebaudy "hooked" appearance.
 The gondola was a long open truss structure beneath this and a crew basket beneath, with the typical Lebaudy feature of cruciform control surfaces at the rear of the gondola.
 The ends of the airship envelope were coloured with bands of the Vulgarian tricolor: black and purple on white.
 The flanks were adorned with a large black griffin, the arms of Vulgaria.

 The airship was built in 1967 by Malcolm Brighton (Note: Later the pilot of the trans-Atlantic attempt balloon Free Life.) with the assistance of Giles Camplin, (Note: Later chairman of the Airship Heritage Trust, The Airship Association and vice chairman of the British Balloon Museum.)
 Arthur Eveleigh-de-Moleyns, 7th Baron Ventry (Note: Who had served in the Airship Branch of the Royal Air Force.) and Anthony Smith.
 It was only the second British airship to be built post-war, the first being the Airship Club's 1951 Bournemouth.
 It was also the first British airship to be mainly filled with helium rather than hydrogen, though it was topped up with hydrogen.

 The envelope was 112 feet long, with a width of 30 feet and height of 44 feet, giving a volume of 37000 cuft.
 A single Volkswagen Beetle engine of 40 hp drove two two-bladed propellers.
 The small Lebaudy control surfaces made the airship difficult to control in pitch.

-On one flight by Malcolm Brighton and Derek Piggott the airship collided with two sets of high-voltage power wires, causing much damage.
-Soon after it was repaired, a freak storm tore the point of attachment of the mooring ropes, destroying it totally.
+During a flight by Malcolm Brighton and Derek Piggott, the airship was damaged when it collided with two sets of high-voltage power wires.
+The airship was repaired, but was subsequently destroyed when it was torn from its moorings during a storm.